27Apoorva/TheRoboticsBlogger/_posts/2023-06-26-VS-Code-ROS-Configurations.md

 <!--excerpt.start-->
 <p style="margin: 20px 3rem;">
 In the <a href="https://www.theroboticsspace.com/blog/VS-Code-ROS-Extensions/">previous blog</a>, I shared my experience of using VS Code Extensions for ROS development.
-I also discussed some missing functionalities in the VS Code ROS extension, especially the lack of ROS bags interface and debug configurations for unit tests.
+I also discussed some missing functionalities in the VS Code ROS extension, especially the lack of rosbag interface and debug configurations for unit tests.
 Well, I dig deeper and figured out the process of creating custom configurations to perform various tasks, including playing rosbags.
 </p>
 <!--excerpt.end-->

 <p style="margin: 20px 3rem;">  Foremost, you need to ensure that you have installed the <a href="https://marketplace.visualstudio.com/items?itemName=ms-iot.vscode-ros">ROS Extension for VS Code</a>.
-After you have installed the ROS extension, and restarted your VS Code, you will see a <code style='color:orange'>`.vscode`</code> folder in your ROS workspace.
+After you have installed the ROS extension, and restarted your VS Code, you will see a <code style='color:orange'>.vscode</code> folder in your ROS workspace.
 This folder primarily consists of the following files:
 <img src="/assets/article6/image1.png" alt="article image 1" style="display: block;
           padding: 10px;
           margin-left: auto;